-Blend the eggs and sugar together in a kitchen mixer on medium/high speed for 5-8 minutes, until it becomes stiff and light in color.
+Combine the eggs and sugar in a kitchen mixer on medium/high speed for 5-8 minutes, until the mixture becomes stiff and light in color.
 This is really important because you want the sponge cake to rise when it bakes and become airy and light.

 Sift (very important!) the flour and baking powder over the batter and mix gently with a spatula.

 Pour the batter into the prepared spring form cake pan and place on top of a cookie sheet.
 Place in the oven and bake for 35-40 minutes.

 When the cake is done, allow to cool.
 You can also freeze the cake for future use.